Lake Tekapo, New Zealand

 Māori Heritage

-Māori tribes once hunted and gathered in this region focusing on eels and birds.
+Māori tribes once hunted and gathered in this region, with a particular focus on eels and birds.

 European Settlement

-James Mackenzie, a shepherd from Scotland and rumored to have stolen sheep, lends his name to the Mackenzie Basin.
-Sheep farming pioneered by European migrants, thrives as a key trade in the zone.
+James Mackenzie, a Scottish shepherd rumored to have stolen sheep, lends his name to the Mackenzie Basin.
+Sheep farming, pioneered by European migrants, thrives as a key trade in the zone.

 Dining and Accommodation